chapel-lang/chapel/doc/release/technotes/README.libraries.rst

    This page discusses the implementation of libraries, which are still under development.
 The idea is to allow components to be developed in Chapel and linked with other programs and languages.
-It is very fragile and very difficult to work with, so user beware.
+It is currently fragile and difficult to work with.

-Normally, Chapel assumes that you are building a main program, and produces a main routine whether one is explicitly coded or not.
+Normally, Chapel assumes that you are building a main program and produces a main routine whether one is explicitly coded or not.
 When the ``--library`` flag is provided on the command line, it tells the Chapel compiler to produce a library instead.
 The user can further specify (through the ``--static``